 The execution system runs the first element of the queue by calling the generated code of the VI.
 At some point, the generated code of that VI checks with the execution system to see if the execution system assigns another task to run.
 If not, the code for the VI continues to run.

 A few nodes or items on the block diagram are synchronous, meaning they do not multitask with other nodes.
 In a multithreaded application, they run to completion, and the thread in which they run is monopolized by that task until the task completes.

-Code Interface Nodes (CINs), DLL calls, and computation functions run synchronously.
-Most analysis VIs and data acquisition VIs contain CINs and therefore run synchronously.
-Configure a single, non-reentrant VI to call the DLL to ensure that only one thread calls a non-reentrant DLL at a time.
-If the DLL is called from more than one VI, LabVIEW may return unexpected results.
+Shared library calls and computation functions run synchronously.
+Most analysis VIs and data acquisition VIs contain shared library calls and therefore run synchronously.
+Configure a single, non-reentrant VI to call the shared library to ensure that only one thread calls a non-reentrant shared library at a time.
+If the shared library is called from more than one non-reentrant VI, LabVIEW may return unexpected results.